kitronyx/klib2-processing/README.md

 ![Origin](img/KLib2_processing_Demo.png)

-Simple example of Processing API for Snowforce 3.
+Simple example of Processing API for ForceLAB2 or Snowforce 3.

 ※The provided code is example code, and the performance may differ from actual results.